-The Emergency Alert System includes local radio and television stations, NOAA weather radio and the cable-TV interrupt system.
+The Emergency Alert System includes local radio and television stations, NOAA Weather Radio and the cable-TV interrupt system.
 Fixed sirens provide coverage out to approximately 10 miles around Watts Bar.
 If you hear the sirens, tune to a local radio or television station for news and instructions.

-The sirens and other warning systems are operated by the Tennessee Emergency Management Agency (TEMA) and may be used to warn residents of an emergency other than an incident at Watts Bar.
-For example, the sirens may be used to warn the public of floods, tornadoes or other natural or man-made disasters.
+The sirens are operated by the Tennessee Emergency Management Agency (TEMA) to warn residents of an incident at Watts Bar.

-If you note a problem with one of the sirens, please notify your county or state emergency management agency using the number listed on page 1.
+If you note a problem with one of the sirens, please notify your county or state emergency management agency using one of the number listed on page 1.